bennyistanto/hdx-metadata-crawler/docs/STORY.md

 **Constraint tables eliminate invalid field combinations.** Without constraint validation, the pipeline would produce plausible-looking but schema-invalid output.
 The constraint tables — hazard→process mappings, VALID_TRIPLETS, FUNCTION_TYPE_CONSTRAINTS, LOSS_SIGNAL_DEFAULTS, IMPACT_METRIC_CONSTRAINTS — form a safety net that guarantees internal consistency across all fields.

+**Metadata signals cannot distinguish data content from data topic.** The most significant limitation we discovered: 82% of records classified with a hazard component (2,313 out of 2,813) have fabricated hazard blocks.
+These are datasets that *reference* a hazard event in their title (e.g., "Earthquake Health Facility Status") but actually *contain* entirely different data — typically post-event loss/impact assessments.
+The pipeline has no mechanism to make this distinction because it operates on metadata text alone, without access to actual data columns.
+See [Known Limitations](known_limitations.md) for case studies and detailed analysis.
+Work on a content-driven classification approach is tracked in the [`to-rdls`](https://github.com/GFDRR/to-rdls) pipeline repository.

 ---

 ## Pipeline Architecture